 Except in connection with the Automatic Withdrawal Program, you must withdraw at least \$500 or, if less, the entire amount in the Fixed Account or Index Account Option from which you are making the withdrawal.
-If you are not specific in your withdrawal request, your withdrawal will be taken from your allocations to the Index Account Options and Fixed Account based on the proportion their respective values bear to the Contract Value.
+If you are not specific in your withdrawal will be taken from your allocations to the Index Account Options and Fixed Account based on the proportion their respective values bear to the Contract Value.
 A withdrawal request that would reduce the remaining Contract Value to less than \$2,000 will be treated as a request for a total withdrawal.

 If you elect the Automatic Withdrawal Program, you may take automatic withdrawals of a specified dollar amount (of at least \$50 per withdrawal) or a specified percentage of Contract Value on a monthly, quarterly, semiannual or annual basis.
-Automatic withdrawals are treated as partial withdrawals and will be counted in determining the amount taken as a Free Withdrawal in any Contract Year.
-Automatic withdrawals in excess of the Free Withdrawal amount may be subject to Withdrawal Charges, the same as any other partial withdrawal.
-For more information about the Free Withdrawal amount, please see "WITHDRAWAL CHARGE" beginning on page 28.
+Automatic withdrawals are treated as partial withdrawals and will be counted in determining the amount taken as an MVA Free Withdrawal in any Contract Year.
+Automatic withdrawals in excess of the MVA Free Withdrawal amount may be subject to a Market Value Adjustment, the same as any other partial withdrawal.
+For more information about the MVA Free Withdrawal amount, please see "MVA Free Withdrawal" in the section titled "Index Account" on page 19.